-Shooting: We teach the mechanics necessary to increase speed and accuracy on outside shots, on-the-run shots, inside shots and free positions.
+Shooting: We teach the mechanics necessary to increase speed and accuracy on outside shots, on-the-run shots and inside shots.

-Outside Shots- Concentration is on increasing velocity through proper mechanics in hand position, arm extension, shoulder rotation, putting legs into the shot and following through with the wrists.
-These mechanics are reviewed in multiple stations with different coaches to increase the speed of each campers's shot.
+Outside shots: Concentration is on increasing velocity through proper mechanics in hand position, arm extension, shoulder rotation, putting legs into the shot and following through with the wrists.

-On-the-run Shots- In addition to the mechanics taught with outside shots, the concentration is on footwork during and after the shot.
-Focus is on the back-peddle steps after the shot which insures proper shoulder rotation during the shot.
+On-the-run shots: In addition to the mechanics taught with outside shots, the concentration is on footwork during and after the shot.

-Inside Shots- We teach "The 5 P's" of inside shooting.
-Position (on the field and of stick head to increase angle), Placement (of shot), Protection (stick protection from defensemen), Patience and Practice.
-In addition we cover stick fakes and head and shoulder fakes.
+Inside shots: We teach "The 5 P's" of inside shooting.
+Position (on the field and of stick head to increase angle), Placement (of shot), Protection (stick protection), Patience and (how to) Practice.
+We cover stick fakes and head and shoulder fakes.

 Dodges taught from behind the goal: inside roll dodge, rocker dodge

-Dodges taught from above the goal: face dodge, pump fake dodge, split dodge, toe drag
+Dodges taught from above the goal: face dodge, pump fake dodge, split dodge

 Goalies will work on the following skill sets in camp: